giraffe-fsharp/Giraffe/README.md

 ### text

-`text` sets or modifies the body of the `HttpResponse`.
-This http handler triggers the response being sent to the client and other http handlers afterwards will not be able to modify the HTTP headers anymore.
+`text` sets or modifies the body of the `HttpResponse` by sending a plain text value to the client..
+This http handler triggers a response to the client and other http handlers will not be able to modify the HTTP headers afterwards any more.

 The different between `text` and `setBodyAsString` is that this http handler also sets the `Content-Type` HTTP header to `text/plain`.